 - The Hitman World of Assassination Trilogy has Providence, an illuminati-esque group that runs the world in secret.
 Their name is derived from the famous Eye of Providence this trope covers, commonly associated with The Illuminati.

-- Shadow Hearts: Alice Elliot's final spell, Advent, summons the eye to deal heavy light-elemental damage to the enemy party.
+- Shadow Hearts 1: Alice Elliot's final spell, Advent, summons an actual pyramid with the Eye to rain Eye Beams on the enemy party for heavy Light-elemental damage.

 - In the What If? entry "All the Money", one of the cartoons shows someone asking the US Mint why they make so many pennies, and getting the reply "We don't know.
 The pyramid with the big floating eye gives the orders in there."
 The Alt Text reads "It keeps appearing on the money even though we never put it on the engraving plates."